- Protecting your ears, nose, toes and fingers are key to minimizing frostbite danger

 - Layers will help protect your core from the cold and the precipitation

-We've all seen where the temperatures and wind can make things downright uncomfortable outside in the winter.
+We’ve all seen where the temperatures and wind can make things downright uncomfortable outside in the winter.
 Those uncomfortable conditions can lead to some dangerous medical things like hypothermia and frostbite.
+When temperatures are below freezing for prolonged periods and wind chills are down in the single digits frostbite and hypothermia become a concern.

-Dr. Adam Greer with St. John Clinic says that prevention of hypothermia and frostbite is really important.
+Dr. Adam Greer with St. John Clinic says that the prevention of hypothermia and frostbite is really important.
 He suggests wearing mittens rather than gloves and the proper layers for your core.

 For the majority of your body (mostly your core/torso) think about wearing a wicking layer that will pull sweat away from your body.
 This should be the layer that is right against your skin.